Wonder Ballroom: Description

 The Wonder Ballroom's auditorium is painted in "subtle, earthy tones" and is lit by a gothic-style chandelier and sconces.
 The main floor measures 70 ft by 50 ft, with a stage that measuring 25 ft wide by 16–18 feet deep.
 The 2700 sqft Mark Woolley Gallery, once the Hibernians' assembly room, houses works by local artists.

 Under Wonder Lounge

 The basement level of the building features a café called Under Wonder Lounge (formerly Café Wonder), which offers cocktails and "sophisticated comfort food" such as macaroni and cheese, burgers, meatloaf, and chicken croquettes.
 In 2006, Justin Sanders of The Portland Mercury described its menu as a "pleasing array of good ol' fashioned mama's kitchen down-hominess with just enough artful flourishes to keep things interesting."

 In 2012, the venue was replaced by Tex-Mex restaurant Trigger, which operated until 2013, when it was replaced by a Bunk Sandwiches location.
 In 2019, Bunk Sandwiches sold the operation to longtime manager Josh Luebke and his wife, Sarah Luebke, who ran the business under the name Cliff's.
 In September 2025, it was announced that Wonder Ballroom planned to convert the space into a dedicated lounge for venue goers.

+Reception

+Wonder Ballroom was a finalist in the Best Music Venue category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.